Welcoming All.

 Rev. Scott Himel, Pastor

-We invite you to sanctuary worship every Sunday at 9:30 am, which is also live streamed on YouTube and shared on social media early Sunday afternoon.
-Each worship service experience includes time of reflection and prayer, Scripture readings, a powerful message, and singing.
+Each service includes time of reflection and prayer, Scripture readings, a powerful message, and singing.
 Our music is a blend of traditional Wesleyan hymns and contemporary praise songs.
-Open table Communion meal is offered on the first Sunday of each month.
-All are invited to help lead our services through singing and reading as liturgists.

-Opportunities open to all members and friends include meals to healthcare workers, support of local food pantries, creation of face coverings for anyone in need, prayer squares for first responders, care for the clients of Avenues to Independence, and outreach to the most vulnerable neighbors: the homeless, refugees, and the unemployed.
+Service opportunities open to all members and friends include meals to healthcare workers, support of local food pantries, creation of face coverings for anyone in need, prayer squares for first responders, care for the clients of Avenues to Independence, and outreach to the most vulnerable neighbors: the homeless, refugees, and the unemployed.

 We continue to partner in service to Methodist agencies and community organizations including UMCOR, Justice For Our Neighbors, Exodus World Service, Feed My Starving Children, The Night Ministry, New Hope Community Food Pantry, International Health Partners, Church World Service, Reconciling Ministries Network, and Kids Above All.